bichanna/flan-book/src/match.md

 }
 ```

-Impala's `match` is an expression, meaning it returns a value and can be used anywhere we would use a value.
+Flan's `match` is an expression, meaning it returns a value and can be used anywhere we would use a value.
 For example, we can name the value of a match expression with a variable binding.
 ```js
 description := match true {